openshift/enhancements/enhancements/operator-sdk/downstream-operator-sdk.md

   * Provide operator-lib downstream
 * Create shell-script to help automate the process
   * As an operator-sdk developer, I would like a way to easily bring upstream SDK releases downstream for release with OpenShift
+  * As an operator-sdk developer, I would like to run the upstream tests downstream in an OpenShift cluster
 * Continue delivering Ansible and Helm operator base images
   * As an Ansible operator developer, I would want to continue having a released downstream Ansible operator image I could base my operator on.
   * As a Helm operator developer, I would want to continue having  a released downstream Helm operator image I could base my operator on.